truongnhukhang/codetotrade-java-client/README.md

 ## Overview

 This project is a Java client for interacting with the codetotrade.app platform.
-It includes a trading bot that uses the MACD and RSI indicators to make buy and sell decisions.
+It includes a example trading bot that uses the MACD and RSI indicators to make buy and sell decisions.

 ## Features